arangodb/arangodb/API-Changes-3.0.md

 13. the HTTP API for modifying documents (/_api/document) does not return the `error` attribute with a value of `false` in case an operation succeeds.

+14. calling either collection.edges(), collection.outEdges(), collection.inEdges()
+    with an array of edge ids will now make the edge ids unique before returning the connected edges.
+This is probably desired anyway, as results will be returned only once per distinct input edge id.
+However, it may break client applications that rely on the old behavior.

 ### New capabilities: